-The Board is responsible for the appointment of directors and facilitating their induction and ongoing training and education programs.
-The Board is also responsible for providing the resources required to ensure ongoing professional development opportunities for existing directors.
-It is the Board's responsibility to ensure that directors are provided with adequate information regarding the operations of the business, the industry and their legal responsibilities and duties.
+The Board, through its Nomination Committee, is responsible for the appointment of directors and facilitating their induction and ongoing training and education programs.
+It is also responsible for providing the resources required to ensure ongoing professional development opportunities for existing directors and to ensure that directors are provided with adequate information regarding the operations of the business, the industry and their legal responsibilities and duties.
 All new directors are provided with an induction which includes comprehensive meetings with the Managing Director and Chair, and subject to making arrangements with the Chair, having access to Company personnel to assist them in understanding and discharging their duties and obligations as director.